Tiny Hill: His own band

 In 1931 Hill formed his first big band, which was known as the "Fat Man's Band".
 Hill played the drums with the trio, which played for several years in and around Decatur, Illinois.
 In 1934 Hill joined the Byron Dunbar band in Decatur as a drummer and vocalist.
 After a year with Dunbar, Hill left to form his own band, taking many of Dunbar's band members with him.
 They had their first appearance at the Ingleterra Ballroom in Peoria, Illinois on October 31, 1935.

-Members of Hill's new band were Dick Coffeen and Harold King on trumpets; John Noreuil on trombone, Jim Shielf on piano, and Reightno Corrington on bass.
+Members of Hill's new band were Dick Coffeen and Harold King on trumpets; John Noreuil on trombone, Jim Shielf on piano, Reightno Corrington on bass and Monty Montjoy on drumns.
 The reed section included Bobby Walters, Bob Kramar and Nook Schreier, who also did arranging.
 The group's style was Dixieland jazz and hillbilly music.
 Their theme song was "Dream Girl".
 By 1937 the band was playing its warm and easy-to-dance-to music three nights a week to packed audiences at the Ingleterra Ballroom.

 In September 1939, the band was heard over Remote WGN Radio broadcasts from the Melody Mill Ballroom in the Chicago suburb of North Riverside, Illinois.
 The band played for several years at the Melody Mill and acquired a large following throughout the Midwest.

 Augmented by vocalists such as Allen De Witt, Bob Freeman, Irwin Bendell and Hill himself, the group's popularity soon extended to Nebraska, Missouri and Iowa, growing steadily throughout the 30s and 40s.
 Soon the band was playing in ballrooms coast to coast.
 Hill toured the country for a while and landed on the coast to play four months at the Casino Gardens, Ocean Park, California.
 He returned to Chicago in 1942.
 Further appearances included Aragon and Trianon in Chicago and The Rainbow Ballroom in Denver.

 In 1943, Hill and his orchestra became the summer replacement band on the Lucky Strike Your Hit Parade radio show.

 Hill was featured on the cover of the September 23, 1944, edition of Billboard magazine.

 In 1945, he was hired as folk music director at Mercury Records.
 He was featured again on the cover of Billboard magazine on August 4, 1945.

 He resigned as country A&R man at Mercury in March 1948.

 At a performance at the Trianon Ballroom, South Gate, California, June 18, 1946, booked by MCA, the members of the orchestra consisted of: